SEM301 - Industrial Control

 |Scheduled learning activities - cloud (online)||

-1 x 1 hour of class per week (recordings provided), 2 x 1 hour online seminars per week.
+1 x 1 hour of online content per week (recordings provided), 2 x 1 hour online seminars per week.
 Students are required to attend and participate in project oriented activities at the Geelong Waurn Ponds Campus for 2 days during the trimester intensive week (typically week 6 to work on assessment task 3 project portfolio).

 This is a project/design based unit which aims to integrate the knowledge gained in mechanical systems control within the Bachelor of Engineering (Mechanical) course.
 The unit will also expose students to control concepts and technologies used in industry, including Programmable Logic Controllers, sensor/actuator systems, process (continuous) and sequential (discrete) control.